AviatrixSystems/Docs/HowTos/transitvpc_designs.rst

 Single Region Transit VPC Design
 ----------------------------------

+The use case for this design is if you have one Direct Connect or Internet to VPC.

 Aviatrix Transit VPC solution provides default network segmentation, a Spoke VPC has no connectivity to another Spoke VPC via the Transit GW.
 For example, you do not need to spin up a Dev Transit Group and a Production Transit Transit Group as none of the Spoke VPCs in either group can communicate with each other.